prasanvb/Java/Readme/course1.md

 - Rule #5: import statements must come after the package statement and before the class declaration.
     - uses `.` notation for imports
     - `import course.myPackageB.*;` - import all classes from a package
-    - `import course.myPackageB.Person;` - import a specific class from a package
+    - `import course.myPackageB.course1.Person;` - import a specific class from a package

-## Access Modifiers

 Java has **four access levels**:
 1. public: Accessible **from anywhere**: same class, same package, different package.
 No restrictions.
 2. protected: Within the same package.
 In subclasses (child classes), even if they are in different packages.
 Useful with inheritance.